 Visit the Moosehead Historical Society Museums

-Moosehead Lake Aviation Museum shows the history of private and commercial aviation and its importance to Moosehead Lake, including the story of the B-52 Bomber that crashed on Elephant Mountain in 1963; the recently recovered ejection seat from this crash is on display.
-The Center for Moosehead History is attached to the Aviation Museum and features several exhibits that focus on the Native American influence of the region and Moosehead’s cultural heritage.
+Moosehead Lake Aviation Museum displays the history of private and commercial aviation and its importance to Moosehead Lake, including the story of the B-52 Bomber that crashed on Elephant Mountain in 1963.
+The ejection seat from this crash is on display.

 Cruise the Lake

-If you are looking for a great scenic cruise, check out all of the amazing options that Katahdin Cruises offers, like a Sunset Dance Cruise, a Brews and Blues Cruise, a Mt.
-Kineo Cruise, and more.
-There is even a Maine Day Cruise that travels the full length of Moosehead Lake and provides a continental breakfast and a turkey dinner in addition to all the great local history and landmarks of the lake.
+There is even a Maine Day Cruise that travels the full length of Moosehead Lake and provides a continental breakfast and turkey dinner in addition to all the great local history and landmarks of the lake.

 The Steamboat Katahdin is a floating National Historic Site, a remaining link of the present to the past and the rich marine history of the Moosehead Lake region.